Vaccinations and the Elderly- Part II of a

 are preliminary and may change as more data are received and processed.

-surveillance data available on July 8, 2021, 6.2% of the deaths that occurred
+data available on July 8, 2021, 6.2% of the deaths that occurred during the

-death on the death certificate, and none listed influenza, indicating that
+certificate, and none listed influenza, indicating that current PIC mortality

 (7/4/21)- Based on NCHS mortality